railwayapp/docs/src/docs/databases/mysql.md

 The MySQL database service uses the [mysql:8](https://hub.docker.com/_/mysql) docker image.

-## Changing Variables
+## Changing System Variables

-At the moment it is not possible to change the variables for the MySQL database service.
+We do not support changing System Variables for MySQL at the moment.